 Dr. Richardson’s writing and scholarly work has received extensive honors.
 In 2009, he was the recipient of a Fulbright Scholar award, which allowed him to teach courses in American culture at the University of Madeira, Portugal.
 Dr. Richardson’s poetry is widely published in literary journals and anthologies.
 Literary journals featuring his writing include Rattle, Barrow Street, Free Lunch, The Southeast Review, POEM, and many others.
 Anthologies featuring Dr. Richardson’s work include A Millennial Sampler of South Carolina Poetry and The Southern Poetry Anthology.
 His book, Porch Night on Walnut Street, was published by Plainview Press in 2007.

 A passion for active teaching and an abiding commitment to supporting students as they develop critical thinking and language skills are the touchstones of Dr. Richardson’s twenty-five-year career in the classroom.
 He is a three-time recipient of the Fullerton Foundation Excellence in Teaching Award.

-“Alex Richardson is a dedicated and nurturing educator,” said Limestone College President Dr. Darrell Parker.
+“Alex Richardson is a dedicated and nurturing educator,” said Limestone University President Dr. Darrell Parker.
 “It is clear that he develops great relationships with his scholars and his peers.
 Alex is a multi-faceted, creative, and talented faculty member who brings joy to Limestone’s campus.”